 The papers submitted to Frontiers will be published subject to a further peer review

 by the journal and in accordance with their terms and conditions.
-The Special Issue will be
+The Special Issue was

-launched in July 2021 and it will be located within the journal's 'Urban Science' section.
-Please see general details here.
+launched on 1st July 2021 and it is located within the journal's 'Urban Science' section.
+Please see details here.

 Day 2: £20 per person

 Free with a proof of student status